 As more and more data needs to be processed, the larger a data center must get.
 Thus, the greatest method to reduce a data center's environmental impact and operating costs is to reduce the amount of power it requires.

 Energy losses in the cooling system of a data center might account for a large portion of the total power requirement.
 A data center's Power Usage Efficiency (PUE) is determined by dividing the absolute power consumed by the power used primarily for computing.
 The system is more efficient if the ratio is close to 1.0.

 With this in mind, paying close attention to temperature, reducing excessive server utilization, and optimizing power storage dynamics are all relatively low-cost strategies to make data centers more energy-efficient.
 The cooling of servers consumes around 40% of the energy used by data centers.

 Passive cooling, a system that prevents hot and cold air from mixing, and immersive liquid cooling, where servers get immersed in a rack filled with coolant that can have a thousand times the heat capacity of air, are two options for increasing efficiency.
 The heat from the servers gets absorbed by the coolant, which gets removed from the rack.

+This collaborative effort between data center colocation providers and IT businesses marks a significant step towards a greener future.
 The next logical step in this process is for tech companies and corporate data-center customers to create their renewable energy capacity, either on-site or inside their utility service areas.

 AWS, for instance, is actively investing in new wind farms in the United States and Europe, including a new 91.2MW project off the coast of Donegal, Ireland, to supply its data centers in the Dublin area.
 In addition, many businesses are considering solar power if their locations are suitable.